H6NTechnologies/H6NSDK/README.md

-*   Your C/C++ project should already be set up, by following the appropriate guide above (ìIncluding H6NSDK In Your Projectî).
+*   Your C/C++ project should already be set up, by following the appropriate guide above (‚ÄúIncluding H6NSDK In Your Project‚Äù).
 *   A multiplayer game with a distinct client and authoritative server that can kick arbitrary players.
 *   Every player is assigned, _at most_, a 128-bit globally unique player ID, e.g., a Steam ID.